akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

     ## 6      3 A1 SH     SHRIMPLIN   2796.
 74.0     0.636     14    13.4   3.6     1
     ## # ... with 1 more variable: RELPOS <dbl>

 Now I will plot the logs for one of the wells.
-With ggplot, I can use the `geom_path()` geometric object in the `ggplot` call which will connect the data points in order of increasing depth, and I’ll reverse the y-scale so that depth is inreasing downward.
+With `ggplot`, I can use the `geom_path()` geometric object in the `ggplot` call which will connect the data points in order of increasing depth, and I’ll reverse the y-scale so that depth is inreasing downward.
 Let’s try this first